A guide to help you have the best one day in Granada

 Situated in the Albayzin part of Granada, this 3/4-star property offers an array of facilities to make your stay comfortable.

-The BiBo Real Chancilleria is ideally located close to major attractions such as Alhambra Palace and Granada Cathedral, making it one of the best places to stay for those looking to explore Granada’s sights.
+The BiBo Real Chancilleria is ideally located close to attractions such as Alhambra Palace and Granada Cathedral, making it one of the best places to stay for those looking to explore Granada’s sights.

 Plus, one can take a pleasant stroll in the Albaicín and visit the Nasrid Palaces.
-And if one is an outdoor enthusiast, one can hike up in Sierra Nevada Mountains while they’re here.
+And if one is an outdoor enthusiast, one can hike up in the Sierra Nevada Mountains while they’re here.

 3. Palacio Almagra *** – Budget